-During her distinguished career she has been the recipient of many awards and prizes, including three Governor General's Literary Awards: Canada's highest; the Lannan Literary Award; the W.H.
-Smith Award, give to Open Secrets as the best book published in the United Kingdom in 1995; and the National Book Critics Circle Award for The Love of a Good Woman.
-Her stories have appeared in The New Yorker, The Atlantic Monthly, The Paris Review , and other publications.
-Her short story collections have been translated into thirteen languages.
+During her distinguished career she has been the recipient of many awards and prizes, including three Governor General’s Literary Awards: Canada’s highest; the Lannan Literary Award; the W.H.
+Smith Award, given to Open Secrets as the best book published in the United Kingdom in 1995; and the National Book Critics Circle Award for The Love of a Good Woman.
+Her stories have appeared in The New Yorker, The Atlantic Monthly, The Paris Review, and other publications and her collections have been translated into thirteen languages.